kingofboxes/kobot-discord/README.md

 7. Learning how to manipulate and use the JSON API.
 8. What's the point of reminders when they're gone after the bot resets?
 9. Since this is a major project, might as well do it properly right?
+10. Usually, if I wanted to search Reddit I'd go to Google and do "<keywords> reddit".
+This automates the process.

 This whole project is a learning experience aimed to develop my skills by extending functionality to the bot while being practical about the features added.